 - 1. The number of funding stages is decreasing in Y and increasing in $\lambda$ . - 2.
 The length of the first stage is increasing in the funding probability p. - 3.
-The flow of funding is increasing in Y over all funding stages.
+For a given number of funding stages, the investment flow is increasing in Y in all funding stages.